ibm-cloud-docs/log-analysis/getting-started.md

 Then, you must configure your log sources:

 * You can enable per region a LogDNA instance to host logs from enabled {{site.data.keyword.cloud_notm}} services.
 For example, to collect logs from a Cloud Foundry app, you can enable the *service platform logs* flag.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs).
 As soon as this feature is enabled, logs are collected automatically.
 * You can configure a LogDNA agent for a log source.
 A log source is a Cloud or on-prem resource that generates logs.
 For example, a log source can be a Kubernetes cluster.
 You use the ingestion key to configure the LogDNA agent that is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
-[Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_agent_std_cluster).
 After the LogDNA agent is deployed in a log source, collection and forwarding of logs to the {{site.data.keyword.la_full_notm}} instance is automatic.
+[Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-logdna_agent).

 You can launch the {{site.data.keyword.la_full_notm}} Web UI to view, monitor, and manage your logs from the **Observability** &gt; **Logging** page.